harrisonlab/popgen/INDEX.md

 number of background sequences not expected to contain the motif in question. [sub_glam.sh] (https://github.com/harrisonlab/popgen/blob/master/clock/motif_discovery/sub_glam.sh) Identify any *gapped* short motifs for which a given set of sequences is enriched for.
 May want to run this analysis multiple times to check for the convergence of the top motifs identified in each run.

 **Model analysis file:** [clock_dn_ds_analysis.sh] (https://github.com/harrisonlab/popgen/blob/master/clock/motif_discovery/clock_dn_ds_analysis.sh)

+[remove_terminal_stop.py] (https://github.com/harrisonlab/popgen/blob/master/clock/dn_ds/remove_terminal_stop.py)
+Remove any stop codons hanging off the end of CDS sequences to be used in the analysis as no stop codons anywhere accepted.
+May want to run [check_proper_cds.py] (https://github.com/harrisonlab/popgen/blob/master/codon/check_proper_cds.py) first to also identify any unexpected in-frame stop codons.

+[transalign.sh] (https://github.com/harrisonlab/popgen/blob/master/clock/dn_ds/transalign.sh) Align the nucleotide CDS sequences in the codon aware manner and generate gene trees based on their protein alignment.

 ##Codon